Nexerate/nodes/README.md

 # Nexerate Nodes
 Nexerate Nodes is a framework for creating node based hierarchy tools.

-How to install through package manager:
+## How to install through the Unity Package Manager:
 1. Copy this link
 ```
 https://github.com/Nexerate/nodes.git